On the number of outer automorphisms of the automorphism group of a right-angled Artin group: Proof of Theorem A: right-angled Artin groups with non-trivial centre

 \begin{proof} Standard computations show that $\mathcal{L} \cong \zkdelt$ is closed under conjugation by the LS generators: these calculations are summarised in the Appendix.
 We observe that the intersection of $\mathcal{L}$ and $\glk \times \autraagdelt$ is trivial: the elements of $\mathcal{L}$ transvect vertices of $\Delta$ by vertices of $S$, whereas the elements of $\glk \times \autraagdelt$ carry $\Z^k$ and $\raagdelt$ back into themselves.
 Thus, $\autraag$ splits as in the statement of the proposition. \end{proof}

 We look to the $\zkdelt$ kernel as a source of automorphisms of $\autraag$.
-We must however ensure that the split product action is preserved; this is achieved using the theory of automorphisms of split products, which we now recall.
+We must however ensure that the semi-direct product action is preserved; this is achieved using the theory of automorphisms of semi-direct products, which we now recall.